SD Access 4 All logoSD Access for All

 Open Public Wi-Fi in San Diego

 The City of San Diego is taking action to close the digital divide that leaves tens of thousands of San Diegans without internet access.
-Through the SD Access 4 All program, the City is now offering open public Wi-Fi at over 300 public locations.
+Through the SD Access 4 All program, the City now offers open public Wi-Fi at over 300 public locations.

 List of public facilities with open public Wi-Fi